 Today I am going to share with you some exciting news.
-I am working on my new podcast and need your help 👇🏻
+I am working on my new podcast and need your help.
+I try to automate everything and it’s not difference, I use my favourite podcast creation tools, like Canva.
+Today, however, I need your help with some decisions.

 I’ve done some podcasting in the past.
 Those projects are parked for various reasons, as I decided to focus on English communication and was busy last year.